 Altra Lone Peak 5

 I’ve struggled to find a pair of trail running shoes that I really enjoyed for the past 5 or so years.
 These guys ended the struggle for trail running, while also giving me a great hiking shoe as well.
-Because they’re trail running, they’re already lighter than most hiking boots and shoes, but these are also considered minimal shoes so they’re even more light weight.
+Because they’re trail running, they’re already lighter than most hiking boots and shoes, but these are also considered minimal shoes so they’re even light weight.

 I wore these a ton before I went into the minimalist world.
 These are still trail running shoes but they’re the tanks of the trail running world.
-A bunch of protection, great cushioning and still relatively lightweight considering the protection they offer.
+A bunch of protection, and great cushioning, and still relatively lightweight considering the protection they offer.
 They’re also still lighter than most hiking shoes.

 If you still really want a complete boot for hiking while still being minimalist.
 Check out Lem’s Boulder Boot.
 It’s lightweight, zero drop that offers the stability of a normal hiking boot.
 They don’t have the best grip in the world, but they’re super comfortable and can pack down really well.
 They also look pretty damn sweet.